 If you are currently finishing your doctoral (or equivalent terminal) degree:

 - If you are applying before your final degree requirements are complete, one of your letters must come from your committee chair.
-Their letter should address your degree progress and expected date of conferral, which must be on or before February 1, 2022 unless otherwise noted in the award description.
+Their letter should also address your degree progress and expected date of conferral.
+Note that your degree must be conferred prior to your grant start date.
 Additional documentation may be requested later.

 Who cannot serve as a recommender?